 It's not the holidays without Christmas music!
 There are many different places throughout the entire resort that you'll be able to enjoy the sounds of the season — at the entrance to Islands of Adventure in the Port of Entry, on the streets of San Francisco in Universal Studios and even several times a day in Hogsmeade as Hogwarts' very own Frog Choir takes the stage, just to name a few.

 But that's not all!
 On Dec.
-4, 5, 11 and 12, the best-selling holiday artist, Mannheim Steamroller is returning to fill the air with Christmas cheer from the Music Plaza Stage in Universal Studios.
+3, 4, 10 and 11, the best-selling holiday artist of all time, Mannheim Steamroller is returning to fill the air with Christmas cheer from the Music Plaza Stage in Universal Studios.
 Additionally, from Dec.
-20 through Dec.
-24, holiday carolers will be strolling through the lobby of Portofino Bay and other areas of the hotel to celebrate the season with song.
+19 through Dec.
+25, holiday carolers will be strolling through the lobby of Portofino Bay and other areas of the hotel to celebrate the season with song.

 7. Explore the Holiday Tribute Store

 We've done it.
 We've found the best scent at Universal Orlando Resort.
 No, it's not at Honeydukes or Toothsome Chocolate Emporium or even E.T.
-Adventure.
+Adventure (which is sporting some new scents these days so I highly recommend a re-ride if you haven't been on it recently).
 It's in this year's Holiday Tribute Store in Universal Studios.

-Cut through Santa's Workshop and enter Earl the Squirrel's Christmas Curios Museum & Emporium.
+Cut through Whoville and enter Earl's North of the Border.
 This room is overflowing with the divine scent of freshly roasted nuts.
 This frog didn't want to leave.
 I was still a little full from my Grinch-inspired goodies over at Islands of Adventure but the cones of cashews, almonds and pecans were still calling my name.

-We definitely recommend coming in here with an empty stomach ... and leaving with a Balsam & Pine candle from Magic Candle Company to bring the scents of the season home with you!
+We definitely recommend coming in here with an empty stomach ... and leaving with a Mistletoe Pines candle from Magic Candle Company to bring the scents of the season home with you!

 8. Catch Universal's Holiday Parade featuring Macy's